I broadly divide my marketing strategies into retention and growth. This blog focuses on growth, or how to get your perfect customers on board.

 I have found that many businesses have a feast or famine loop – things quieten down so they throw their resources into finding new business.
 As that cycle starts to deliver results, they’re too busy to keep up the momentum and it tails off until they’re in famine mode again.
 A knock-on effect from throwing all your resources at new business is that at a point, there’s is too much work coming in and a danger of not being able to service clients adequately.

 My advice is to put into place a constant new business feed that quietly works away in the background so that it’s not a distraction from the day to day work, but keeps delivering results for a more consistent flow of leads.

-The four growth packages I offer are
+The four marketing packages I offer for getting new customers on board are

-– an organic boost
+1. an organic boost

-– a social media package
+2. a social media package

-– a LinkedIn campaign; and
+3. a LinkedIn campaign; and

-– an email and direct mail campaign.
+4. an email and direct mail campaign.